Back to Home

 3. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

-4. where possible, the envisaged period for which the personal data will be stored, or, where not possible, the criteria used to determine that period;
+4. If possible, the planned duration for which the personal data will be stored, or, if this is not possible, the criteria used to determine that duration;

-5. the existence of a right to rectification or erasure of personal data concerning him or her or to restriction of processing by the controller or a right to object to such processing;
+5. the existence of a right to rectification or erasure of personal data concerning them or to restriction of processing by the controller or a right to object to such processing;

-6. the existence of a right of complaint to a supervisory authority;
+6. the existence of a right to lodge a complaint with a supervisory authority;

-8. the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.
+8. the existence of automated decision-making, including profiling, pursuant to Article 22(1) and (4) GDPR and – at least in those cases – meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

 (2) Where personal data are transferred to a third country or to an international organisation, the data subject shall have the right to be informed of the appropriate safeguards pursuant to Article 46 GDPR relating to the transfer.